mihirb10/sports-ai-companion/replit.md

 ### YouTube Video Integration

 **YouTube Data API v3**: Integrated using a direct API key (`YOUTUBE_API_KEY` stored in Replit Secrets) for searching and embedding NFL highlights, touchdowns, and specific plays.
-The `search_play_highlights` tool constructs smart search queries combining player names, teams, play types, and dates to find relevant videos.
-Videos are embedded directly in chat responses as responsive iframe players with dark-themed styling matching the app's design.
+The `search_play_highlights` tool uses a dual-search strategy: it searches for embeddable fan uploads and highlight channels (excluding official NFL channel) for the actual video embed, then separately finds official NFL footage for the fallback button.
+This ensures videos actually play while still providing access to official content.

 Key features:
 - **Direct API Access**: Uses `googleapiclient.discovery.build()` with `developerKey` parameter for simple, reliable authentication
-- **Smart Query Building**: Combines player, team, play type, and date to find accurate highlights
+- **Smart Dual Search**: First searches for embeddable fan uploads/highlight channels (excludes NFL channel), then finds official NFL video for fallback link
+- **Embeddable Video Priority**: Only returns videos marked as embeddable (`videoEmbeddable='true'`) to maximize playback success
 - **Single Video per Request**: Only ONE video is embedded per user request - no additional videos suggested
-- **NFL Embedding Fallback**: Compact "Watch on YouTube" button shown below each video for NFL restriction workarounds
+- **Official NFL Fallback**: "Official NFL footage here" button links to the official NFL video for users who want the source
 - **No Exposed URLs**: All links are hidden within buttons/embeds - clean, URL-free chat interface
 - **Responsive Design**: Videos scale appropriately on mobile/desktop with 16:9 aspect ratio
 - **Dark Theme Integration**: iframe styling matches the app's dark color scheme with rounded corners and shadows